HWPC Website

 We will also be offering regular audits (1, 3, 6 or 12 monthly) including Jolojo tools to automatically check common issues (e.g. Alt and Title tags on images - but even this can only be used to check that they are present, not that they are written correctly as designed by the W3C consortium and part of HTML standards).

-Ready for live
+Ready for Live

 Once all the pages had been built and our rigorous and imperative internal sign-off documentation and checking procedure had been completed, which makes sure that the site is working as expected on all specified devices, browser types and sizes, contact forms are being sent and received plus over 50 other checks.
 Although this checking system takes up to a day, it ensures there are no post live crises and ensures everyone sleeps well!
 We were then ready to push the big green GO button.

-Post live
+Post Live

 Launching a new or revised website is not the end of our work, we make sure that the site is working as intended and expected.